Practical Aspects of Palliative Care: Integrating Palliative Care into Clinical Practice (PAPC)

 Upon completion of this activity, participants will be able to:

-- Assess and manage physical, psychological, social, and spiritual/existential causes of distress for patients with life-threatening or serious illnesses and for their families.
+- Assess and manage physical, psychological, social, and spiritual/existential sources of suffering for patients and their families dealing with serious illnesses.

 - Develop practical strategies for introducing discussions of patient fears, hopes, goals, and wishes for care at the end of life, including use of life-sustaining technology, balancing hope and honesty in discussing treatment options, and dealing with the ethical issues that arise at the end of life.

-- Cultivate approaches to working with diverse patient populations (e.g., pediatrics, geriatrics), different diseases (e.g., heart failure, pulmonary disease, dementia), challenging scenarios (e.g., withholding fluids and nutrition at the end of life, addiction, palliative sedation, "difficult" patients and families, talking with children about death), and various settings (e.g., long-term care, intensive care unit).
+- Cultivate approaches to working with diverse patient populations (e.g., pediatrics, geriatrics), different diseases (e.g., heart failure, renal disease, dementia), challenging scenarios (e.g., withholding fluids and nutrition at the end of life, addiction, "difficult" patients and families, talking with children about death), and various settings (e.g., long-term care, intensive care unit).

 Who Should Attend?

-We invite all physicians, nurses, and allied health professionals who work with patients and families near the end of life to attend this course.
+We invite all physicians, nurses, social workers, and allied health professionals who work with patients and families with serious illness or near the end of life to attend this course.